 The injury rates of general gym training were generally very similar to those of CrossFit, although the type and severity of injuries varied.

-It’s impossible to determine whether CrossFit actually causes more injuries because, as the researchers themselves admit, few studies have examined the injury rates among CrossFit participants.
+It’s impossible to determine whether CrossFit is dangerous and actually causes more injuries because, as the researchers themselves admit, few studies have examined the injury rates among CrossFit participants.

 What’s needed is a study that tracks the incidence of injuries sustained by CrossFit participants of all ages and backgrounds over at least six months.
 Only then will it be possible to reach confident conclusions about injury rates among the CrossFit population.

 You don’t have to destroy yourself every time you go to the gym.
 Any serious athlete knows that rest, recovery, and periodization are crucial to optimal performance (aka kicking ass).